Airbus Beluga: Background

-Several major aircraft manufacturers are multinational, and it is not unusual for them to have plants in widely separated locations.
-Airbus is unique in that although it is today a standalone multinational corporation, it was originally a consortium formed by major British, French, German, and Spanish aerospace companies.
-The geographic location of Airbus manufacturing is not only influenced by cost and convenience; it is also a matter of aviation history and national interests.
-Historically, each of the Airbus partners makes an entire aircraft section, which would then be transported to a central location for final assembly; even after the integration of Airbus into a single firm, the arrangement remained largely the same, with Airbus partners becoming subsidiaries or contractors of the multinational pan-European company.
-The details vary from one model to another, but the general arrangement is for the wings and landing gear to be made in the UK, the tail and doors in Spain, the fuselage in Germany, and the nose and centre-section in France, with final assembly in either Toulouse, France; Hamburg, Germany; or Seville, Spain.

-When Airbus started in 1970, road vehicles were initially used to move components and sections; however, growth in production volume soon necessitated a switch to air transport.
+When Airbus commenced operations in 1970, ground vehicles were initially used to move components and sections; however, growth in production volume soon necessitated a switch to air transport.
 From 1972 onwards, a fleet of four highly modified Aero Spacelines "Super Guppies" took over.
 These were 1940s-era Boeing Stratocruisers that had been converted with turbine engines and custom fuselages to carry large-volume loads for NASA's space program in the 1960s.
 Airbus' use of the Super Guppies led to the jest that "every Airbus is delivered on the wings of a Boeing".
 Over time, the Super Guppies grew increasingly unsatisfactory for Airbus's ferrying needs: their age meant that operating expenses were high and ever-increasing, and growing Airbus production required greater capacity than could be provided by the existing fleet.